The Orchards — tract homes in San Ramon (1968)

 By 1972, The Orchards was complete, and Gentry’s work in south San Ramon came to a close.
 His neighborhoods remain cherished for their blend of charm, innovation, and thoughtful design.

-Tom Gentry didn’t just build houses; he built homes that sparked joy and curiosity.
+Tom Gentry didn’t just build houses; he built homes that reflected the era’s fascination with convenience, leisure, and domestic luxury.
 From the practicality of the central vacuum to the extravagance of Grecian baths, his creations celebrated the art of living well.
 Decades later, these "wife-saving" wonders continue to inspire, reminding us that even the most unexpected details can leave a legacy.

 Comments